genzstaking/cardano-pool-docker/docs/creating-a-stake-pool/registering-a-stake-pool-with-metadata.rst

 .. csv-table:: Table Title
    :file: assets/register-node-register-cert-parameters.csv
-   :widths: 30, 70
    :header-rows: 1

-**You can use a different key for the rewards, and you can provide more than one owner key if there were multiple owners who share the pledge.**
+You can use a different key for the rewards, and you can provide more than one owner key if there were multiple owners who share the pledge.

-The **pool-registration.cert** file should look like this:
+The pool-registration.cert file should look like this:

     type: CertificateShelley